infominer33/infominer33.github.io/_posts/2018-11-15-awesome-decentralized-id.md

   image:  https://decentralized-id.com/images/DID.png
   caption: "[Decentralized-id.com](https://decentralized-id.com)"
 tags:
+  - Blockchain
+  - Self-Sovereign-Identity
-  - blockchain
+  - Decentralized-identity
-  - self-sovereign identity
+  - DID
-  - decentralized identity
+  - Bitcoin
 permalink: identity-decentralized/
+categories: [Decentralized-Id, Blockchain, Crypto]
 canonical_url: 'https://infominer.id/identity-decentralized/'
+last_modified_at: 2019-06-16T11:22:33-23:00
 ---

 Over the course of a year, a few different clients hired me to write\research decentralized identity.
 One had me write higher level (but technically precise, and exhaustive) introductory pieces for developers, to be included as part of their training courses for various Hyperledger and other blockchain training.
 So I decided to start making this resource, because I had a lot of links collected.